kundharamvamshi/Wikipedia/README.md

 ## Project Files

-- `wikipedia.html` - page structure
+- `index.html` - page structure
-- `wikipedia.css` - styles for the search page and results
+- `style.css` - styles for the search page and results
-- `wikipedia.js` - search logic and API handling
+- `script.js` - search logic and API handling

 ## How to Run